aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_connections{.*\"Validator\".*}"
     ```

-    The command will output the number of inbound and outbound connections of your Validator node.
+    The command will output the number of inbound and outbound connections of your validator node.
 For example:

     ```bash
     aptos_connections{direction="inbound",network_id="Validator",peer_id="f326fd30",role_type="validator"} 5